rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 Vagrant (at https://www.vagrantup.com) is from Hashicorp, the same folks who provide Consul.

-Vagrant provisions complete virtual machines (Unix, Linux, Mac, or Windows) inside the Mac Operating system as virtual machines.
+Vagrant provisions complete virtual machines (Unix, Linux, Mac, or Windows) inside the Mac operating system as virtual machines.
 The VMs are segregated from other processes.
-This allows you to test our software in a variety of environments.
+This allows you to test software in a variety of environments.

-Virtualbox (virtualbox.org)

 ### Install